stolsky/election-results-map/README.md

 The voter turnout is visualized with a colored scale representing a turnout between 50 and 90 percent.
 The colors from red to green are assigned to this interval accordingly.

 ### Distance of results (Euclidean distance)
 The election result of a region is interpreted as a point (or n-tuple with the length of 5 to 6 in our case).
 This way we can calculate the difference between two results with the Euclidean distance.
+Now we can color the difference between the result of one region and the results of all other regions.
+The colors from yellow to red are used to visualize these differences.

 <a name="Data"/>